 Myth #10: The Buzz Feels Amazing (The Brain Chemistry Trick)

-The alcohol buzz isn’t real pleasure.
-It’s a chemical trick that fades fast and leaves you worse off.
-Real joy comes from natural rewards.
+The buzz from alcohol isn’t genuine happiness.
+It’s a chemical trick that fades fast and leaves you chasing more.
+Real joy comes back when you stop drinking.

 Waves turning into jagged chaotic shapes, symbolizing the fleeting high and disruptive aftermath of an alcohol buzz.